What is a car insurance quote?

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
 Our base profile drivers own a 2019 Toyota Camry, commute five days a week and drive 12,000 miles annually.

 To determine alternate rates, our base profile has been adjusted for the following scenarios:

-- Age: rates were calculated by evaluating our base profile with the ages 18-60 (base: 40 years) applied.
-18-year-old drivers reflect renters on their own policy.
-Age is a banned rating factor in Hawaii.
+- Age: Rates were calculated by evaluating our base profile with the ages 18-60 (base: 40 years) applied.
+Depending on age, drivers may be a renter or homeowner.
+Hawaii prohibits insurers from using age as a rating factor.

-- Gender: the following states do not use gender as a determining factor in calculating premiums: California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, Pennsylvania.
+- Gender: Seven states do now allow insurers from using gender as a rating factor in calculating premiums: California, Hawaii, Massachusetts, Michigan, Montana, North Carolina and Pennsylvania.

 These are sample rates and should only be used for comparative purposes.